 Learning styles – categories of preferred methods of learning: auditory, visual and kinaesthetic.

-Learning styles is a type of differentiated instruction that categorises students not by ability levels but into one or more categories of ‘preferred’ ways of learning.
-This means that two students at opposite ends of the performance spectrum, can and often have the same preferred learning style.
+Learning styles is a type of differentiated instruction strategy that categorises students not by ability levels but into one or more categories of ‘preferred’ ways of learning.
+This means that 2 students at opposite ends of the performance spectrum can (and often have) the same preferred learning style.
 The concept of learning styles has been a hot topic in education circles since Walter Burke Barbe and his colleagues published the VAK learning styles several decades ago.i While there are many different learning style models, VAK is by far the most well-known.
 VAK is an acronym for Visual, Auditory and Kinaesthetic/tactile, and it is the dominant learning style model used by teachers.

 VAK serves as a reminder that students respond to content, resources and activities in different ways – it is a differentiation tool.

 The main premise behind learning styles is that not everyone learns in the same way: some may prefer to watch a video or look at diagrams and images (visual learners), others may prefer to learn in a social context by listening and interacting with others (auditory learners), and finally other students will prefer to touch, feel and ‘do’ something (kinaesthetic/tactile learners).
 With the plethora of social media and online technologies, there is an argument that people now tend to be more visual learners due to sheer exposure to visual media compared to the past.

 Hint: Why is it that the same people who hated history at school will often sit and watch endless hours of YouTube videos about the exact same subject?
 Could it be learning styles?
 The concept of learning styles has spread like wildfire in recent decades probably due to VAK’s simplicity and the increased popularity of terms like differentiated instruction and student-centred pedagogy.